CycloneDX/transparency-exchange-api/tea-collection/tea-collection.md

 If there are any updates of artifacts within a collection for the same version of a product, then a new TEA Collection object is created and signed.
 This update will have the same UUID, but a new version number.
 A reason for the update will have to be provided.
-This shall only be used to correct mistakes, spelling errors and similar things.
+This shall be used to correct mistakes, spelling errors as well as to provide new information on dynamic artifact types such as LCE or VEX.
 If the product is modified, that is a new product version and that should generate a new collection object with a new UUID and updated metadata.